Written by Madison Zepp

 As an intern at Garden Spot Communities, there is an array of experiences available depending on your specific interests or life path.
 I was deeply impacted by my visit with Ruth.
 She has such passion for her former career, and it is extremely touching to see somebody this enthusiastic about something.
 Ruth reflects so highly upon her years in education, and it makes me excited for my own future.
 It is so meaningful for somebody so experienced and passionate to give their insight.

 Ruth found purpose in education for so many years.
 It is evident how much passion she has for the field just from one conversation with her.
-In retirement, Ruth also finds purpose with things here at Garden Spot Village.
+In retirement, Ruth also finds purpose at Garden Spot Village.
 Ruth assists by editing Destination magazine every six months.
 Garden Spot provides so many opportunities for anyone here.
 Whether you are an employee, intern, or resident, you will find purpose here.